catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 .. note::

-    If you do not intend to make any alterations to the default configuration for the given backend type, then you can follow the classic workflow...
+    If you do not intend to make any alterations to the default configuration for the given backend type, then you can follow the classic workflow:

     .. code-block:: python